mafredri/zsh-async/README.md

 I found a great theme for zsh, [Pure](https://github.com/sindresorhus/pure) by Sindre Sorhus.
-After using it for a while I noticed some graphical glitches du to the terminal being updated by a disowned process.
-Hes work, however, inspired me to get my hands dirty and find a solution.
-I tried many thing, coprocesses were one, but they confused me and I didn't like them.
-I also ventured down the rabbit-hole of sending and trapping kill-signals, but I could not manage to fix the deadlock issues related to it.
-Finally I came up with this and thought, hey, why not make it a library.
+After using it for a while I noticed some graphical glitches due to the terminal being updated by a disowned process.
+Thus, I became inspired to get my hands dirty and find a solution.
+I tried many things, coprocesses (seemed too limited by themselves), different combinations of trapping kill-signals, etc. I also had problems with the zsh process ending up in a deadlock due to some zsh bug.
+After working out the kinks, I ended up with this and thought, hey, why not make it a library.